-This lightly scented mineral oil is something of a miracle product, with uses ranging from buffing scaly feet to fixing a squeaky hinge and polishing golf clubs.
+This lightly scented mineral oil is something of a miracle product.
+It's inexpensive, and its uses range from smoothing scaly feet to silencing squeaky hinges and polishing golf clubs.

-Need to unstick, untangle, soften, de-scum, smooth out, depilate, shine-up or de-squeak something?
+Need to unstick, untangle, soften, shine, depilate or de-squeak something?
 Two words: baby oil.

 This familiar nursery emollient is often found in homes without babies.
 The scented mineral oil is good for dozens of applications that have nothing to do with kids.